-- Try shortening your page scroll down length.
+- Try shortening your page scroll-down length.
 Having really long loading pages take a lot of resource power and time to load.
-Try keeping the page around double or the triple the length of the above fold area.
+Try keeping the page around double or triple the length of the above fold area.

 - Compress your images.
 Most if not all web page images should be less than 200kb and on average less than 80kb.
 Bigger images take more time and power to load.

 - Avoid cron jobs.
 Cron jobs can be really handy, but the number one way to have load issues is running one incorrectly or with a script or page that is not made correctly for it.
 If you do run a cron job, try to have it run no more than twice a day.
 Scripts that require cron jobs to run every couple of minutes usually require a VPS.

 - Clean up your code.
 Sloppy themes and PHP pages can cause many issues including overload issues.
 Make sure your website is made correctly or at least close.

 - Remove any pages or content you don't need.
 Sometimes you just build up a lot of junk on websites.
 Old pages, old images, and old sections are not used.
 Fewer files mean more power available to run the website as a whole.

 - Make sure you don't have any old comments or contact forms being spammed.
 These spammers can set an auto post to your form and cause huge load issues.
 All forms and comment sections should be protected by a captcha or some sort of security.

 - Enable hotlink protection.
 It's easy to hotlink your content on another website where the visitors never even know about your site.
 This type of content stealing is easily blocked by our hotlink protection tool in cPanel.
 You can choose what external websites are allowed to hotlink your content or just block everyone.